ErikDakoda/vulcan-material-ui/readme.md

     hidden: function ({ document }) {
       return !document.platformId || !document.usePlatformApp;
     },
-    form: {
+    inputProperties: {
       autoFocus: true,                 // focus this input when the form loads
       addonBefore: <KeyIcon/>,         // adorn the start of the input
       addonAfter: <KeyIcon/>,          // adorn the end of the input
       inputClassName: 'halfWidthLeft', // use 'halfWidthLeft' or 'halfWidthRight'
                                        //   to display two controls side by side
       hideLabel: true,                 // hide the label
-      help: 'Enter your key here',     // add help text below the input
+      rows: 10,                        // for textareas you can specify the rows
-      variant: 'switch',               // checkboxgroup can be set to either },                                 //   'checkbox' (default) or 'switch'
+      variant: 'switch',               // for checkboxgroups you can use either },                                 //   'checkbox' (default) or 'switch'
     group: platformGroup,
     viewableBy: ['members'],